Gareth Thomas (rugby, born 1974): Personal life

 Thomas was born in Sarn near Bridgend in July 1974.
-He married Jemma Thomas, whom he met when both were teenagers, in 2001.
-The couple married in St Brides Major, near Bridgend, and filed for divorce in 2007; it was finalised in 2009.
+In 2001 he married Jemma Thomas, whom he met when both were teenagers, in St Brides Major, near Bridgend.
 During the marriage, Jemma suffered three miscarriages.
+They filed for a divorce in 2007, which was finalised in 2009.

-In December 2009 Thomas announced publicly that he is gay.
+In December 2009, Thomas publicly announced that he is gay.
 He told the Daily Mail, "I don't want to be known as a gay rugby player.
 I am a rugby player, first and foremost.
 I am a man".
 Thomas's public confirmation of his sexuality made him the first openly gay professional rugby union player.
 In an interview with the BBC, Thomas talked about how he hoped that his coming out would mean that in the future, a young gay rugby player would be able to come out and be accepted as a "talented gay rugby player".
 Thomas also said, "What I choose to do when I close the door at home has nothing to do with what I have achieved in rugby".
-Since coming out, Thomas has become a vocal supporter of the NSPCC and ChildLine, a telephone counselling service operated by the NSPCC for children and young people.
+Since then, Thomas has been a vocal supporter of the NSPCC and ChildLine, a telephone counselling service operated by the NSPCC for children and young people.
 In an interview, Thomas commented, "I don't know if my life is going to be easier because I'm out, but if it helps someone else, if it makes one young lad pick up the phone to ChildLine, then it will have been worth it".

 He had a major health scare in February 2006.
 He had received a blow to his neck during a match; then later on while watching a televised recording of an interview he had given regarding his part in the resignation of Welsh coach Mike Ruddock, he fell ill and was rushed to hospital with a suspected stroke, which was brought on by a ruptured artery in his neck.
 It was feared that this could lead to his retirement, but he resumed playing at the start of the 2006–07 French rugby season.